bcaptain404/thunderup/README.md

 - Downloads the `.tar.bz2` or `.tar.xz` archive (whichever is available)
 - Extracts it to `/opt/thunderbird`
 - Skips reinstallation if already installed
-- Saves downloads to `/opt/downloads/` for reuse
+- Saves downloads to `/opt/downloads/` (relative to installation dir, not absolute)

 ---